JacyCui/sicp-hw04/README.md

 Permutations may be yielded in any order.
 Note that the doctests test whether you are yielding all possible permutations, but not in any particular order.
 The built-in `sorted` function takes in an iterable object and returns a list containing the elements of the iterable in non-decreasing order.

 > *Hint:* If you had the permutations of all the elements in `seq` not including the first element, how could you use that to generate the permutations of the full `seq`?
->
-> *Hint:* If you're having trouble getting started, see the hints video for this question for tips on how to approach this question.

 ```python
 def permutations(seq):